 Abrupt and unexplained change in a financial Power of Attorney; new names added to signature cards; new joint account created.

-Discovery of incapacitated vulnerable adult’s signature for financial transactions or for title of real or personal property.
+Discovery of an incapacitated vulnerable adult’s signature for financial transactions or for title of real or personal property.

 Sudden appearance of previously uninvolved relatives claiming rights to the adult’s affairs and possessions.

-Adult has no knowledge of newly-issued ATM, debit or credit card.
+Adult has no knowledge of the newly-issued ATM, debit, or credit card.

-Adult is confused about account balance or transaction on his or her account.
+Adult is confused about the account balance or transaction on his or her account.

 A caregiver appears to be getting paid too much or too often.

-Significant increases in monthly expenses being paid from the account.
+Significant increases in monthly expenses are being paid from the account.

 Adult reports concern over having given out personal information to a solicitor over the phone.